Fractured Magic: Chapter Ten

 “Is that a problem?”
 Roman asked.

-“Of course it's a problem.
+“Of course it’s a problem.
 The show is tonight.
-If she keeps pushing this late, she’ll only tire herself out.
-You understand?”
+If she keeps pushing herself this late, she’ll only tire out.
+Get it?”

-Roman smirked at Cahrn.
-He wasn’t supposed to know, but he knew the troupe had placed bets on what he’d been doing before he started traveling with them.
-While highwayman and alchemist were Roman's favorite guesses, Cahrn's money was on soldier — and quite a lot of money it was, too.
-Roman had been toying with Cahrn for weeks, referencing imaginary battles and making up army lingo, never confirming or denying anything.
-Somehow, Cahrn still hadn't realized Roman was only teasing him.
-“It’s just a metaphor.”
+Roman snorted.
+The Webhon Players had all placed bets on what he’d been doing before he started traveling with them, he knew.
+While highwayman and alchemist were his favorite guesses, Cahrn’s money was on soldier—and quite a lot of money it was, too.
+Roman had been toying with Cahrn for weeks, referencing imaginary battles and casually dropping army parlance, then walking it back if Cahrn commented on it.
+Somehow, the man still hadn’t realized Roman was only teasing him.
+“It’s just a metaphor, Cahrn.”

-Cahrn let out a slow breath through his nose.
-“Go tell Dinara to rest.”
+Cahrn let out a breath through his nose.
+“Go make Dinara rest.”

 “I’ll do my best, but you know how hard she is to reason with when she’s set on something.”

 “Then distract her.
-You're better at improvisation than half my trained actors; you should manage.
-It's only for a few hours.”
+You’re better at improvisation than half my trained actors; I’m sure you can manage.
+It’s only for a few hours.”

 “Are you saying I could be an actor?”
 Roman asked, pressing a hand to his heart.
-“I knew you'd ask me to join the Players permanently if I only stuck around long enough!
-I'm flattered, Cahrn, but I can't afford to be tied down at the mo—”
+“I knew you’d ask me to join the Players if I stuck around long enough!
+I’m flattered, really, but I can’t afford to be tied down at the mo—”

 “Just go,” Cahrn growled.
 “And make sure she’s at the theater by five for hair and makeup.”

-Roman laughed and ducked out of the tent before Cahrn could say any more.
-The walk to Dinara from here wasn’t far — through the Players’ camp to the empty festival grounds.
-On the way, he passed Julian, the Players' fiddler, pianist, and musician of many instruments tapping at a light drum from Troas.
-Julian's wife nestled on the ground beside him, asleep with her back resting against his side.
-Further, down the path, a group of Dinara's friends played footbag.
-Before they could spot him, Roman ducked down a side path and hopped the fence into the empty Festival Grounds.
-It was always strange, walking around this place when the festival was closed: all the empty stages and covered booths, the wide, open path and total quiet.
+Roman laughed and ducked out of the tent before Cahrn could scold him more.
+The walk to Dinara from here wasn’t far, just through the Players’ camp to the empty festival grounds.
+On the way, he passed Julian, the Players’ fiddler, pianist, and musician of many instruments tapping at a light drum from Troas.
+Julian’s wife nestled on the ground beside him, asleep with her back resting against his side.
+Further down the path, a group of Dinara’s friends played footbag.
+Before they could spot him, Roman ducked down an alley, following a shortcut, and hopped the fence into the empty Festival Grounds.
+It was always strange, seeing this place when the festival was closed: the empty stages and covered booths, the open path and total quiet.
 Still, it meant a straight shot to the Webhon Players’ stage.

-He arrived just in time to see Dinara fall.
+He arrived there just in time to see Dinara fall.

-She stood alone on the Webhon Players' stage, dancing for the empty stands while her mentor Tabia watched.
-Dinara twirled, then jumped, soaring for a beautiful moment before she rolled her ankle and hit the ground hard.
-Roman broke into a run, but before he'd even reached the back row of seats, Dinara was pushing to her feet again, limping only a few paces before shaking it off.
+She stood alone on the platform, dancing for the empty stands while her mentor Tabia watched.
+Dinara twirled, then jumped, soaring for a beautiful moment before she rolled her ankle upon landing and hit the ground hard.
+Roman broke into a run, but before he’d even reached the back row of seats, Dinara was pushing to her feet again, limping only a few paces before shaking it off.

-Tabia stood to help, but Dinara waved her off.
-“I'm alright,” Roman heard her say.
+Tabia stepped forward as well, but Dinara waved her off.
+“I’m all right,” Roman heard her say.
 She rolled her ankle experimentally.

-Fortunately, Tabia climbed up onto the stage anyway, kneeling and taking Dinara's ankle carefully in her hands.
-Dinara held Tabia's shoulder for balance and looked past Tabia to the empty benches, her dark eyes meeting Roman's as he came down the center aisle.
-She was beautiful — even injured, even wearing raggedy practice clothes and covered in a sheen of sweat.
-Embarrassed, she grimaced and gave Roman a small wave.
+Fortunately, Tabia climbed up onto the stage anyway, kneeling and taking Dinara’s ankle carefully in her hands.
+Dinara held Tabia's shoulder for balance and looked past her to the empty benches, her dark eyes meeting Roman’s as he came down the center aisle.
+She was beautiful—even injured, even wearing raggedy practice clothes and covered in a sheen of sweat.
+She grimaced, embarrassed, and gave Roman a small wave.
 Roman smiled and waved back.

-“It's fine, Tabia, really,” Dinara said, sweeping her dark curls out of her face, and Roman wondered how long they’d been out there, that Dinara was making mistakes like this.
-How long had she been pushing herself?
+“It’s fine, Tabia, really,” Dinara said, sweeping her dark curls out of her face.
+Roman wondered how long they’d been out there, that Dinara was making mistakes like this.
+How long she’d been pushing herself in the pursuit of perfection.

 “You’re nervous,” Tabia accused, her back still to Roman.
 “It’s making you sloppy.”

-“I'm tired,” Dinara corrected while Roman settled on a bench in the third row.
+“I’m tired,” Dinara corrected while Roman settled on a bench in the third row.
 At what was presumably a stern look from Tabia, she laughed, loud and frantic.
-“Fine, of course I'm nervous!
-I'm performing for Unity tonight, Tabia!
-What else am I supposed to be?”
+“Fine, of course I’m nervous!
+I’m performing for Unity tonight, Tabia!
+What else can I be?”

 “Confident,” Tabia said, simply.
 “Don’t think about them.
 Think about the story, about Edith.
 Would it help to hear about her again?”

-Eyes wide, Dinara nodded and backed away so Tabia could take the stage for herself, the older woman only pausing to tie her long braids behind her with a scrap of cloth.
-When she finally turned toward the empty benches — and Roman — she frowned, displeased.
-“You shouldn't be here.”
+Eyes wide, Dinara nodded and backed away as Tabia took the stage for herself.
+The older woman paused to tie her long braids behind her with a scrap of cloth, and when she finally turned toward the empty benches, she frowned upon seeing Roman there.
+“You shouldn’t be here.”

-“Is it true you've met Edith?”
+“Is it true you’ve met Edith, Tabia?”
 Roman asked in lieu of an apology.
-It was a common rumor among the Players, but he'd never heard it confirmed.
+It was a common rumor among the Players, but he’d never heard it confirmed.

-Tabia ignored Roman, instead stepping into the dance Dinara had just fumbled.
-She jumped, then landed smoothly.
+Tabia ignored him, instead stepping into the dance Dinara had just fumbled.
+When she jumped, she landed smoothly.
 Roman noticed Dinara flinch, noticed her drop her gaze to the ground.
-She'd been struggling with the role since Cahrn cast her: not because of her own skill, but because of Tabia.
-Edith, the spirited heroine of Cenhelm, was Tabia's legacy.
-From the way the Players told it, always in whispers and never when Tabia or Dinara were around, she was the one who made the role famous, decades before.
-Not only had she performed it for Unity, she'd performed it for kings and queens.
-She'd performed it for Edith herself.
+She’d been struggling with the role since Cahrn cast her: not because of her own skill, but because of Tabia.
+Edith, the spirited heroine of Cenhelm, was Tabia’s legacy.
+From the way the Players told it, always in whispers and never when Tabia or Dinara were around, she was the one who popularized the role, who gave Cenhelm the acclaim it had amassed.
+Not only had she performed it for Unity, she’d performed it for kings and queens.
+She’d performed it for Edith herself.
 It was her role, not Dinara’s.

-But mortality was a tragedy, and Tabia was getting too old to believably play the young ingenue.
-If they'd been performing for a small village off the beaten path, things would be different.
+But mortality was a tragedy, and Tabia was getting too old to play the young ingenue.
+If they’d been performing for a small village off the beaten path, things would be different.
+Cahrn would have excused little inaccuracies.
 For Unity, everything had to be perfect.
-But that didn’t make Dinara feel any better.

 “You have her heart,” Tabia said, moving through the variation with ease.
-She slipped deeper and deeper into character, her usual jaunty sway fading away.
+As she slipped deeper and deeper into character, her usual jaunty sway faded away.
 “But your fear is holding you back, Dinara.
-Edith's story is about trusting your heart and doing whatever you must to follow it, even when it's difficult.”
+Edith’s story is about trusting your heart and doing whatever you must to follow it, even when that’s difficult.”

 Dinara nodded, looking miserable.

-“Had Edith let fear rule her, she wouldn't have discovered the assassination plot.
-Ellaes wouldn't have given her the power to stop it.
-She wouldn't have saved Unity and, subsequently, the world.”
-As she spoke, Tabia finished the dance and dipped into a bow, a smile on her generous lips.
-Finally, she met Roman's eye.
-“I have indeed met her.
+“Had Edith let fear rule her, she wouldn’t have discovered the assassination plot.
+Ellaes wouldn’t have given her the power to stop it.
+She wouldn’t have saved Unity and, subsequently, the world.”
+Tabia finished the dance and dipped into a bow, a smile on her generous lips.
+Finally, she met Roman’s eye.
+“I have met her.
 Just once.”

 Roman moved up a row so he could hear better.
 “Must’ve been a while ago.”

 “Are you calling me old, boy?”
 Tabia asked.
-Roman opened his mouth to backtrack, maybe even to flirt and soften her up, but Tabia chuckled.
-“You wouldn't be wrong.
-My grandmother was a maranet; I'm even older than I look.”
+Roman opened his mouth to backtrack, maybe even to flirt and soften her up, but Tabia shook her head.
+“You wouldn’t be wrong.
+My grandmother was a maranet; I’m even older than I look.”

 Dinara shot Roman a warning look.
 “You don’t look old at all,” she said.